mpn01/steam-inventory-pricer/README.md

 - [x] Add daily message about price
 - [ ] Rewrite API calls to diffrent API
 - [ ] Fetch items from Steam Inventory to avoid adding them manually
-- [ ] Collect history data and make an chart

 ## ©️ Credits